Body of boy found at New Mexico compound buried in Georgia

 - Internet 'fire challenge' leaves 12-year-old Detroit girl severely burned

-KOB-TV reports the child’s casket was flown Wednesday from Albuquerque to Atlanta.
+The child’s casket was flown Wednesday from Albuquerque to Atlanta, KOB-TV reported .

+Prosecutors believe the child may have died because, rather than give him seizure medicine, the dad performed rituals to rid him of evil spirits, The Journal-Constitution reported.

+It was a tragic end to a life of struggle.
+In his very first moments of life, oxygen was slow getting to his brain, which caused brain damage and hampered his health, leading to seizures, cognitive and developmental delays.

 Information from: The Atlanta Journal-Constitution, http://www.ajc.com